 XXL celebrates 50 years of hip-hop with this moment:

-1990: After back to back successful albums with 1988's Strictly Business and 1989's Unfinished Business, Erick Sermon and Parrish Smith, the duo known as EMPD brought their talents over to Def Jam when they were signed over from Fresh Records.
-Mastering their hardcore funk sample-heavy production style, they continued on their quest to destroy sucker MCs with the release of their third studio album, Business As Usual, on Dec.
-18, 1990.
+Jan.
+11, 1991: After back-to-back successful albums with 1988's Strictly Business and 1989's Unfinished Business, Erick Sermon and Parrish Smith, the duo known as EPMD, brought their talents over to Def Jam when they were signed over from Fresh Records.
+Mastering their hardcore funk sample-heavy production style, they continued on their quest to destroy sucker MCs with the release of their third studio album, Business As Usual, on this day.

-Business As Usual finds the Brentwood, Long Island duo building on their already established forte of thick samples and quality braggadocious rhymes.
-With the release of the LP, we got the first introduction to future hip-hop superstar Redman on gritty, funk-filled street raps like "Hardcore" and "Brothers On My Jock."
-On the "Funky Piano" cut, the renowned DJ Scratch shows off his flawless scratching and cutting ability.
+Business As Usual finds the Long Island, N.Y. duo building on their already established forte of thick samples and quality rhymes.
+With the release of the LP, fans were also introduced to future hip-hop superstar Redman on gritty and funk-filled tracks "Hardcore" and "Brothers On My Jock."
+On the "Funky Piano", the renowned DJ Scratch shows off his flawless scratching and cutting abilities.